pamelaglownia/Recipes/README.md

 ### Features ###

 1. Only registered users can access recipes (email as username with at least 8 characters password).
+2. To run application you can use one from the existing users (e.g. login: `user@gmail.com` password: `password123!`) or register new one.
-2. As a user you can:
+3. As a user you can:
 * read all recipes:
 ```
 http://localhost:8080/api/recipes/all